 This side dish is perfect for Thanksgiving and Christmas dinner.
 (We like it so much that it's a staple for Sunday dinner as well.)
 What are your go-to side dishes for the holidays?
 Check back soon, because I'll be sharing lots more gluten free recipes for the holidays.

 Thanks for stopping by today.
-While you are here, please check out some of my other ideas and recipes.
-Images below are linked.
+While you're here, please check out some of my other ideas and recipes.
+Images below are linked to posts.
+Click on them to take a look.